ChestnutSilver/KnightOfVitality/README.md

-# ChickenForAlive
+# Knight of vitality
-The repository is my homework, it is about the game"Survival of the Jedi".
+The repository is my homework, it is about the game"Knight of vitality".